HEP-FCC/papas/README.md

 A particle flow algorithm then runs over the simulated tracks and clusters to identify and reconstruct charged hadrons, photons, and neutral hadrons.
 These particles can then be used as an input to higher-level algorithms like jet clustering, or directly in the analysis.

-Electrons and muons are passed through PAPAS without any modification, and the user is responsible for applying is own efficiency and resolution models.
+TIP Electrons and muons are passed through PAPAS without any modification, and the user is responsible for applying is own efficiency and resolution models.
 The hadronic decay products of tau leptons are simulated just like other hadrons and photons.

-A CMS-like detector model is provided as an example, and used in example_simple.cpp.
+A CMS-like detector model is provided as an example.

 ## Installing